hazelcast/big-data-benchmark/trade-monitor/README.md

 Jet guarantees it won't emit a window result before having observed all the events up to its end time.
 If you set the _allowed event lag_ to more than zero, it will increase the end-to-end latency by that much because it tells Jet how much to wait for any late-coming events.

-When you use more than one producer, since they send their events independently, this usually results in some event disorder.
+Generally, the parallelism of the Kafka source should match the number of partitions in the `trades` topic.
+In the configuration you specify the _local_ parallelism of the Kafka source, to get the total parallelism multiply it by the number of nodes in the Jet cluster.
+If the total parallelism is less than the number of partitions, some source threads will read from more than one partition.
+If it is higher, some threads will remain idle.

 Watch the console output at the server.
 When you see "benchmarking is done" being repeatedly printed, you can stop the job with Ctrl-C.